-Emmanuel Bigler is a professor in optics
+Emmanuel Bigler is a professor (now

 retired) in optics and microtechnology at ENSMM, Besançon, France, an

-engineering college (École Nationale Supérieure
+engineering college (École Nationale Supérieure d'Ingénieurs) in

 his Ph.D. degree from Institut d'Optique, Orsay (France).
-E. Bigler

 uses an Arca-Swiss 6X9 FC view camera.

 Scheimpflug's rule :

 based on common rules of image formation in a thin positive

 Photographic textbooks on Large Format cameras present most of the times

 any proof, even if elementary ray tracing procedures for image formation by

 a positive lens (position, magnification) are always presented and sometimes

 illustrated in detail.

 A good reason is that anybody attempting to re-start from Mr.

-complex original patent would have hard
+original patent

-Elegant proofs exist (see Bob Wheeler's documents
+Elegant proofs exist (see Bob

 as well as Q.-Tuan Luong’s

 web site )

 however they require a substantial knowledge of high-level geometry and

 mathematics.
 Considering the minimum knowledge of geometrical optics taught

-in high school in France up to the '60s, I realized that a student of such
+in high school in France up to the 1960s, I realized that a student of such

 a high school, following basic rules of image formation and ray tracing,

 could easily find how the image of a slanted object is in fact located in

 another slanted direction obeying Scheimpflug’s rule, i.e. the 2 planes intersecting in the lens plane.

 So let us, for few minutes, go back to school and apply the basic rules of

 Scheimpflug’s rule as a consequence of a simple ray tracing

 In elementary courses, one of the first ray tracing procedures that students

 learn is how to find the image A′B′

 positive lens of focal distance f.

 As a starting point this object is always taken perpendicular to the optical

 1), they are nothing more than what is usually taught in elementary

 any incident ray, parallel to the optical axis e.g.

-following the path HF'B',
+F′, following the

 any incident ray crossing the lens through its optical

 not deflected on output and follows the path

 all rays emitted by a single (object) light point

-cross each other in the image A', same for B and B',
+in the image A′,

 AB is an object

 is also perpendicular to the axis.

-according to high school’s rules
+Figure 1: Basic object-image ray tracing according to high school’s rules

 Surprisingly, professors hardly ever ask the students to find where the

 image of a slanted object like CD

 It is not so difficult, however, simply following the above mentioned rules,

 to find CIC′ (rule #1) and

 DOD′; nothing spectacular or

 difficult here, however the relationship that may exist between the planes

 is still totally unclear.

 Figure 2: Scheimpflug’s rule as a consequence of an elementary ray tracing.

 One should in fact keep in mind an additional rule, always presented by

 rule #5 : in all ray-tracing of geometrical

 optics, one may expand the vertical scale by any factor without changing

 anything to the previous rules, as if the lens was unlimited in the

 Thus, a well-disciplined student will plot without any question the

 following rays: BLB′, then